nikodallanoce/PokeBOT/README.md

 Worker 1 now listening on 0.0.0.0:8000
 Test your server at http://localhost:8000
 ```
-If so, then everything is fine and you can test the various players against each other by using the following command
+If so, then everything is fine, you can test the various players against each other by using the following command
 ```bash
 python run_local.py --matches 1000 --players BD RB
 ```